hecko-yes/hecko.my.to/hecko-cannot-into-art/index.md

 which i just don't have the inherent motivation to do that in fact i instinctively *dislike* drawing *because* i suck at it and How do i Fix that Please Tell Me (but with specific actionable instructions instead of "simply Don't Be Like That™" because that doesn't help or "it's okay to suck at first" because i already know that intellectually but my brain refuses to accept it)

+another artist contacted by electriclizardfren said that artists push through the hardships of learning art because they have stories to tell etc etc, which is not true for me i don't wanna make Art™-type art i just wanna doodle silly little things that's it (which also doesn't help with finding courses because they're often aimed for people who either *do* wanna make Art™-type art or get a job as a professional illustrateur)

 # why bother

 as of 2022-09-31 ai art is Here and it's probably only ever gonna get more here